-Cooling Cold Storage: This type of facility is where they are not only receiving and storing finished goods but performing some kind of pre-cooling and/or cooling activities.
+Cooling/Cold Storage: A facility that is receiving and storing finished goods and performing some kind of pre-cooling and/or cooling activities.
 In this type of facility, no packing or processing activities are being performed.

-Cooling Techniques:
+Cooling Techniques: -

 Forced-air cooling: Fans in a refrigerated room (cooler) pull (force) air through the produce and cools the produce more rapidly than room cooling alone.
 Good air flow is essential so produce must not be packed too closely together.